hugdubois/svc-fizzbuzz/README.md

 ### /api/v1/fizzbuzz/top

 This endpoint returns the usage statistics of the __/api/v1/fizzbuzz__ endpoint.
-It allows the users to know what the number of hits of this endpoint.
+It allows the users to know what the number of hits of that endpoint.
 And returns the parameters corresponding to it.

 ```shell
 $ curl "localhost:8080/api/v1/fizzbuzz/top"